glowkeeper/glowkeeper.github.io/public/assets/posts/stories/minusculus.md

----
-title: The Law of the Minusculus
+# The Law of the Minusculus

-description: Mrs Nay's Story
+Mrs Nay's Story
-categories:
-  - Post
----

 **24th October, 2017**

 It had been a hard day, a difficult night, and Mrs Nay had been working like a dog, so when Mr Nay entered her study with a cup of tea and plate of biscuits, which he put on the desk, she was pleased for the respite.
 "Darling, you'll make your ear sore if you keep scratching it like that," said Godfrey, standing behind his tired wife, lovingly massaging her tense shoulders.
 Treesa put her foot back down, took her glasses off and rubbed her aching eyes: "It's this bloody sell-off of the Cabinet Office.
 The other lot just aren't keen; to make it appeal to the wider public, I have to find sneaky ways to gloss over the sordid details.
 It's taking all my energy!"